Home

 Key Points:

-- Claude Chappe d’Auteroche developed the first widely adopted system for transmitting messages overland, and the first practical telecommunications system of the industrial age.
+• Claude Chappe d’Auteroche developed the first widely adopted system for transmitting messages overland, and the first practical telecommunications system of the industrial age.

-- Due to the revolutionary atmosphere which prevailed in France, Chappe’s conspicuous experiments earned him the suspicion of the fanatical crowds and on two occasions the apparatus which he had set up at the Etoile was torn down and destroyed.
+• Due to the revolutionary atmosphere which prevailed in France, Chappe’s conspicuous experiments earned him the suspicion of the fanatical crowds, and on two occasions the apparatus which he had set up at the Etoile was torn down and destroyed.

-- Around 1800, telegraph stations were built roughly 10 km apart, and a telegrapher in the next tower would read the semaphore signals through a telescope and retransmit the encrypted message to the following tower.
+• Around 1800, telegraph stations were built roughly 10 km apart, and a telegrapher in the next tower would read the semaphore signals through a telescope and retransmit the encrypted message to the following tower.

 Claude Chappe

-The first widely adopted system for transmitting messages overland and first practical telecommunications system of the industrial age was developed around 1790 in France by Claude Chappe and his four brothers (Claude was one of eight brothers, but three of them died in infancy, so five survided: Ignace (1762-1829), Claude, Pierre (1765-1834), René (1769-1854), and Abraham (1773-1849)).
+The first widely adopted system for transmitting messages overland and the first practical telecommunications system of the industrial age was developed around 1790 in France by Claude Chappe and his four brothers (Claude was one of eight brothers, but three of them died in infancy, so five survived: Ignace (1762-1829), Claude, Pierre (1765-1834), René (1769-1854), and Abraham (1773-1849)).

 Claude Chappe (see biography of Claude Chappe) was a person of noble descent (he was the grandson of a French baron), who after completing his studies at the Royal College in La Flèche, was appointed commendatory abbot, a sinecure that provided him with enough money to create a small laboratory, where he performed many experiments in physics.
-Chappe lost his position during the French Revolution, and in 1789 returned to his birthplace.
-Claude’s brothers, had also lost their jobs and returned to Brûlon.
+Chappe lost his position during the French Revolution and in 1789 returned to his birthplace.
+Claude’s brothers had also lost their jobs and returned to Brûlon.

 In early 1790 the five Chappe brothers decided to set up a shop to work on visual telegraph (initially the device was called tachygraphe), using a telescope.
-The use of telescope in visual telegraphy had already been proposed by Robert Hooke over a century ealier, and later used by other inventors, like the French physicist Guillaume Amontons (1663–1705), who in 1690 demonstrated his system of telegraphy before the Dauphin in the garden of Luxembourg in Paris.
+The use of telescope in visual telegraphy had already been proposed by Robert Hooke over a century earlier, and later used by other inventors, like the French physicist Guillaume Amontons (1663–1705), who in 1690 demonstrated his system of telegraphy before the Dauphin in the garden of Luxembourg in Paris.

 The Chappe brothers spent the winter of 1790-1791 experimenting with various designs.
-The telegraph used in their first experiments was described by the Chappe brothers as a pendulum system, referenced also as synchronized system.
+The telegraph used in their first experiments was described by the Chappe brothers as a pendulum system, referenced also as a synchronized system.
 For the first experiments, two devices were used, possibly just two modified synchronized pendulum clocks.
 The initial experiments were held over distances up to 400 meters, behind the Chappe’s parental house in Brûlon.
 Let’s see a description of the first system, given by Ignace Chappe:

 The first telegraphic correspondence that we performed was done with two pendulum clocks, that were kept in perfect synchrony; the face of the clocks was divided into ten parts, each part designating a different number.
 When the pointer of one clock passed over the number one wanted to indicate, a sound was made, announcing to the correspondent that the number which also his pointer indicated at the moment that the sound was heard, was significant.
 By representing the words in a dictionary with successive numbers one could thus transmit any thought.

-At this short distance, the sound signals could still easily be heard, but it was clear also at that time that it would eventually have to be replaced if longer distances have to be covered.
-Abraham Chappe later wrote that Claude performed many experiments to find a good alternative, including the use of electrical signals through wires (the idea for communination based on static electricity, was abandoned because of the difficulties of insulation), and records that an optical method was only chosen (with black and white surfaces) …after having tried, unsuccessfully, electricity, various acoustical methods, the use of smoke produced by different types of combustible materials, etc.
+At this short distance, the sound signals could still easily be heard, but it was clear also at that time that it would eventually have to be replaced if longer distances had to be covered.
+Abraham Chappe later wrote that Claude performed many experiments to find a good alternative, including the use of electrical signals through wires (the idea for communication based on static electricity was abandoned because of the difficulties of insulation), and records that an optical method was only chosen (with black and white surfaces) …after having tried, unsuccessfully, electricity, various acoustical methods, the use of smoke produced by different types of combustible materials, etc.

 The first public demonstration was done on 2 March 1791.
 One of the devices was placed on a terrace at the former location of the castle in Brûlon (see the lower drawing), and the other at the window of a house in Parcé, a small town at a distance some 16 km from Brûlon.
-In the lower picture you can see an illustration of the first demonstration in a book from 1868—”Les Merveilles de la science ou description populaire des inventions modernes.
+In the lower picture, you can see an illustration of the first demonstration in a book from 1868 — “Les Merveilles de la science ou description populaire des inventions modernes.
 Télégraphie aérienne, électrique et sous-marine, câble transatlantique, galvanoplastie, dorure et argenture électro-chimiques, aérostats, éthérisation”, author Louis Figuier.

 In the official report (affidavit) from the presentation in Parcé is specified: